-As one of the most innovative poets of his time, Edward Estlin (E.E.)
-Cummings experimented with poetic form and language to create a distinct personal style.
+Edward Estlin (E.E.)
+Cummings was born in Cambridge, Massachusetts.
+He attended the Cambridge Latin High School, where he studied Latin and Greek.
+Cummings earned both his BA and MA from Harvard, and his earliest poems were published in Eight Harvard Poets (1917).
+As one of the most innovative poets of his time, Cummings experimented with poetic form and language to create a distinct personal style.
 A typical Cummings poem is spare and precise, employing a few key words eccentrically placed on the page.
 Some of these words were invented by Cummings, often by combining two common words into a new synthesis.
 He also revised grammatical and linguistic rules to suit his own purposes, using such words as “if,” “am,” and “because” as nouns, for example, or assigning his own private meanings to words.
 Despite their nontraditional form, Cummings’ poems came to be popular with many readers.
-“No one else,” Randall Jarrell claimed in his The Third Book of Criticism, “has ever made avant-garde, experimental poems so attractive to the general and the special reader.”
+“No one else,” Randall Jarrell claimed, “has ever made avant-garde, experimental poems so attractive to the general and the special reader.”
 By the time of his death in 1962 Cummings held a prominent position in 20th-century poetry.
 John Logan in Modern American Poetry: Essays in Criticism called him “one of the greatest lyric poets in our language.”
 Stanley Edgar Hyman wrote in Standards: A Chronicle of Books for Our Time: “Cummings has written at least a dozen poems that seem to me matchless.
 Three are among the great love poems of our time or any time.”
 Malcolm Cowley admitted in the Yale Review that Cummings “suffers from comparison with those [poets] who built on a larger scale—Eliot, Aiken, Crane, Auden among others—but still he is unsurpassed in his special field, one of the masters.”

 Upon leaving the army in January of 1919, Cummings resumed his affair with Elaine Thayer, the wife of his friend Schofield Thayer.
 Thayer knew and approved of the relationship.
 In December of 1919 Elaine gave birth to Cummings’ daughter, Nancy, and Thayer gave the child his name.
 Cummings was not to marry Elaine until 1924, after she and Thayer divorced.
 He adopted Nancy at this time; she was not to know that Cummings was her real father until 1948.
 This first marriage did not last long.
 Two months after their wedding, Elaine left for Europe to settle her late sister’s estate.
 She met another man during the Atlantic crossing and fell in love with him.
 She divorced Cummings in 1925.